 The first season was an overall success, with a 99% satisfaction rate.
 Participants commented on their enjoyment of the rides and the beauty of nature, bringing laughter and smiles as they waved at the neighbours passing them on the bike path and in the community.
 Pilots shared in that enjoyment, loving the exercise, nature, and discussions with new friends.
 The launch was similarly successful at Élisabeth Bruyère Residence in 2017, proving that this program can run in both homey suburban and busy urban settings.

 Want More Information?
 Watch our Webinar!

 Most recently, the Ontario CLRI hosted a webinar covering the CWA program.
-Presented by Kim Durst-Mackenzie (Therapeutic Recreation and Volunteer Coordinator, Bruyère) and Gary Bradshaw, (Community Partner), the webinar focuses on the concept of CWA and why it is an essential program, as well as offers a more detailed explanation of the ins-and-outs of running CWA in long-term care homes with a large group of dedicated volunteers.
-Watch this webinar now!
+Presented by Kim Durst-Mackenzie (Therapeutic Recreation and Volunteer Coordinator, Bruyère) and Gary Bradshaw (Community Partner), the webinar focuses on the concept of CWA and why it is an essential program, as well as offers a more detailed explanation of the ins-and-outs of running CWA in long-term care homes with a large group of dedicated volunteers.

 A program brochure is also available, outlining useful tool, policies, procedures, and evaluation approaches.

 Shorter versions of this article can be found in AdvantAge Ontario’s July Action Update.

 To view any of the resources listed above, please visit the CWA resource page.

 This article draws on the findings of the evaluation of the first season of the Bruyère Cycling Without Age program, that was partially supported by the Government of Ontario through the Ontario Centres for Learning, Research and Innovation in Long-term Care.
 Opinions expressed in this report do not necessarily reflect those of the Government of Ontario.